Bioenergy in Aotearoa

 Matthew Jackson

 Harmaan, is there anything you want to add to that?
-You know, I know that you can bring the lens of, of doing a lot of work and some frustrations of experience in that market and what do you see is the thing that's going to catalyse the New Zealand market if we want to see bioenergy here.
+You know, I know that you can bring the lens of doing a lot of work and some frustrations of experience in that market, and what do you see is the thing that's going to catalyse the New Zealand market if we want to see bioenergy here.

 Harmaan Madon